 Applications are reviewed as they are received.
-Many applicants are notified on a "rolling" basis beginning on or about November 1, 2006, however, applicants should not expect notification prior to March 16, 2007.
-This process allows the staff to review each applicant in comparison with all others.
-Applications received after February 16 will be reviewed and acted upon within four weeks.
+Competitive applicants are notified on a "rolling" basis beginning on or about November 1, 2007.
+Some applicants, however, may not be notified prior to April 1, 2008.
+This process allows the Office of Admission to review each applicant in comparison with all others to determine the appropriate number of offers to make.
+Applicants are encouraged to continue to submit additional academic information (new test scores and/or updated senior year grades).
+Applications received after February 16 are typically reviewed and acted upon within four weeks.